Some refinements of the Deligne-Illusie theorem: Introduction

-\begin{thm}[see Theorem~\ref{thm:koszul-reconstr}] Let $K$ be an abstract Koszul complex in a ringed topos $(X, A_X)$ satisfying the flatness condition (C3), and let $q\geq m\geq 1$ be integers such that $m!$ is invertible in $A_X$.
-Suppose that either $q=m$ or that $m+1$ is a~nonzerodivizor in $A_X$.
-Then there exists a quasi-isomorphism
+\begin{theorem}[see Theorem~\ref{thm:koszul-reconstr}] Let $K$ be an abstract Koszul complex in a ringed topos $(X, \cO)$ satisfying the flatness condition \eqref{eqn:flatness}, and let $q\geq m\geq 1$ be integers such that $m!$ is invertible in $\cO$.
+Suppose that either $q=m$ or that $m+1$ is a~nonzerodivizor in $\cO$.
+Then there exists an isomorphism in the derived category